-One of the best suspects have been quasars, supermassive black holes at the centers of galaxies that are actively consuming gas and dust.
-Quasars are among the most energetic phenomena in the universe and can form relativistic jets where elementary particles are accelerate and launched at nearly the speed of light.
-If that jet happens to be pointed toward Earth, the light from the jet outshines all other emission from the host galaxy and the highly accelerated particles are launched toward the Milky Way.
+One of the best suspects has been quasars, supermassive black holes at the centers of galaxies that are actively consuming gas and dust.
+Quasars are among the most energetic phenomena in the universe and can form relativistic jets where elementary particles are accelerated and launched at nearly the speed of light.
+If that jet happens to be pointed toward Earth, the light from the jet outshines all other emissions from the host galaxy and the highly accelerated particles are launched toward the Milky Way.
 This specific type of quasar is called a blazar.

 However, because cosmic rays are charged particles, their paths cannot be traced directly back to their places of origin.
 Due to the powerful magnetic fields that fill space, they don’t travel along a straight path.
 Luckily, the powerful cosmic accelerators that produce them also emit neutrinos, which are uncharged and unaffected by even the most powerful magnetic fields.
 Because they rarely interact with matter and have almost no mass, these “ghost particles” travel nearly undisturbed from their cosmic accelerators, giving scientists an almost direct pointer to their source.